pypa/pipx/docs/docs.md

 dependency version conflicts or interfere with your OS's python packages. 'sudo' is not required to do this.

-pipx install PACKAGE
+pipx install PACKAGE_NAME
-pipx install --python PYTHON PACKAGE pipx install --spec VCS_URL PACKAGE pipx install --spec ZIP_FILE PACKAGE pipx install --spec TAR_GZ_FILE PACKAGE
+pipx install --python PYTHON PACKAGE_NAME pipx install VCS_URL pipx install ZIP_FILE pipx install TAR_GZ_FILE

-The argument to `--spec` is passed directly to `pip install`.
+The PACKAGE_SPEC argument is passed directly to `pip install`.

 The default virtual environment location is ~/.local/pipx and can be overridden by setting the environment variable `PIPX_HOME`